EXCERPT FROM HERB CAEN'S ARTICLE:

 ONLY IN SAN FRANCISCO

 THE CABLE CAR has the zaniness that "could only happen in San Francisco."
 With a few grumpy exceptions, this city is crazy about cables, crazy to keep them, perhaps crazy to have them.
 No other city would want a cable car system, and that is just fine.
 The cable car is our literal steel link with a past that is vanishing too fast, fading from sight just beyond the hill.
-We know there was a magic about the city, and we’re not quite sure where it went.
+We know there was a magic about the city, and were not quite sure where it went.
 But we do know we feel it whenever a cable emerges lopsidedly out of the fog, or waddles over a hill at dusk like an old woman with an armful of packages.
 We feel young again, in love with the city again, whenever we stand on the outside step, staring across the Green Valley to Coit Tower, or looking askance down the fearsome Hyde St. hill toward that Irish Coffee at the Buena Vista.
 Then the sea wind stings our cheeks and we feel the tingle of pride in being San Franciscans.
 How intelligent of us to live here!

 A BRIEF HISTORY OF THE BUENA VISTA